 There are many reasons to visit Scotland’s historic capital city of Edinburgh – long considered one of the most beautiful cities in Europe.
-Not only has it been voted the best city in the UK for the third time running, it also makes for an ideal city break for those wanting to explore a wonderfully unique destination.
+Not only has it been voted the best city in the UK for the third time running, but it also makes for an ideal city break for those wanting to explore a wonderfully unique destination.
 And, with a short travelling time from London, it’s easy to find flights and accommodation via travel companies such as eDreams, so there really is no excuse!
 You can find out more about eDreams here.

 With stunning views out to sea, Edinburgh is home to a medieval Old Town and a Georgian New Town which boasts neo-classical buildings and beautiful gardens.
 The iconic Edinburgh Castle on top of Castle Rock is every-present and dominates the city’s skyline, while the city plays hosts to a number of festivals throughout the year including the Fringe, film and arts.

 There are a plethora of wonderful art galleries, bars, and eclectic restaurants serving up the finest cuisines.
 If it’s retail therapy you’re after, then you’re in for a treat, there are plenty of options including Princes Street offering well-known brands, as well as breathtaking views, and the quaint cobbled streets of West End ‘Village’ which has a mix of boutiques, organic food retailers, gift shops, flower and interior shopping.

 So it’s only natural that such a vibrant and bustling city will also have plenty of attractions that will appeal to the whole family.
 And luckily, there is a wide choice of activities that will also keep little ones happy and entertained, too.
 So check out the best things to do in Edinburgh With Kids and Toddlers: